-A scarce pair of architectural desk chairs designed by Michel Cadestin with Georges Laurent for the Beaubourg (Centre Pompidou) project.
+A scarce architectural desk chair designed by Michel Cadestin with Georges Laurent for the Beaubourg (Centre Pompidou) project.
 Conceived in 1976–77 for the Pompidou Library’s staff, the “Chaise Dactylo” sits on a star-base with casters and features the signature electro-galvanized steel wire trellis that cradles the seat and backrest.
-Original cognac leather cushions add warmth to the industrial frame, while the lever allows height adjustment for precise ergonomics.
-Produced by Teda, these early editions are sought after for their direct link to the Pompidou’s radical design language - functional, graphic, and unmistakably 1970s.
-Beyond their striking aesthetic, they represent a rare fusion of practicality and avant-garde architecture, echoing the Centre Pompidou’s revolutionary spirit.
-Today, they are considered highly collectible pieces of French design history.
-Priced as a set of two.
+An original cognac leather cushion adds warmth to the industrial frame, while the lever allows height adjustment for precise ergonomics.
+Produced by Teda, this early edition is sought after for its direct link to the Pompidou’s radical design language — functional, graphic, and unmistakably 1970s.
+Beyond its striking aesthetic, it represents a rare fusion of practicality and avant-garde architecture, echoing the Centre Pompidou’s revolutionary spirit.
+Today, it is considered a highly collectible piece of French design history.

 Specifications

-ConditionExcellentColorsBrown, SilverMaterialMetal, LeatherNumber of items2Height89 cmWidth48 cmDepth58 cmSeat height50 cm
+ConditionExcellentColorsBrown, SilverMaterialMetal, LeatherNumber of items1Height89 cmWidth48 cmDepth58 cmSeat height50 cm